quantum-tinkerer/pymablock/docs/source/index.md

 ## How does Pymablock work?

-Pymablock considers a Hamiltonian as a series of $2\times 2$ block operators with the zeroth order block-diagonal.
+Pymablock considers a Hamiltonian as a series of block operators with the zeroth order block-diagonal.
-To carry out the block-diagonalization procedure, Pymablock finds a minimal unitary transformation $U$ that cancels the off-diagonal block of the Hamiltonian order by order.
+To carry out the block-diagonalization procedure, Pymablock finds a minimal unitary transformation $U$ that cancels the off-diagonal blocks of the Hamiltonian order by order.

 \begin{gather}
 \mathcal{H} = \begin{pmatrix}H_0^{AA} & 0 \\ 0 & H_0^{BB}\end{pmatrix} + \sum_{n\geq 1} H'_n,\quad